 Buy good stocks and hold on to them.
 Don’t panic and sell too quickly, and don’t give in to the temptation to “fix” or tinker with your investment portfolio.
 Investing is not exciting, and sometimes it is downright boring.
 In fact, the biggest challenge you may face if you do it properly, is how to deal with the boredom.

 Find something to take your mind off your investments when ever you feel the need to do something with them.
 Take up a hobby or just get away.
 You’ll find the biggest rewards come far down the road.

 Start Out Small and Right Away

-One of the biggest mistakes you can make as a new investor is waiting too long to invest simply because you think you lack the capital to start a nest egg.
-It is never too soon to start socking money away, even if it is just $20 here or there.
+One of the biggest mistakes you can make as a new investor is waiting too long to invest simply because you think you lack the capital and funds to start a nest egg.
+It is never too soon to start socking money away, even if it is just a $20 savings here or there, or a small portion of you monthly income.
 Before long you will have enough to invest.
 The sooner you put the money into investments, the sooner it will get up and go to work for you.

 If you only have a small amount of money to invest, it doesn’t hurt to put it into a safe bond fund, or a few select stocks you know well.
 The whole point is to make your cash work for you and it won’t do anything sitting in a bank account.
 It actually loses value that way.

 Learn Everything You Can

 The markets are incredibly complex and difficult to understand.
 It takes years to fully understand how certain investments work.
 Build your knowledge over time and continue to add to it everyday.
 Study different types of investments, not just stocks.
 You will have more options to put your money to work when the stock markets start faltering.